InfraLore/make_for_devops/chapters/08-advanced_make.md

 The `%` matches any string, and `$*` contains the matched portion.
 One rule creates multiple targets.

+Pattern rules become even more powerful with pattern-specific variables (covered later in this chapter).

 \newpage
 ### Environment-Specific Validation